jpdevries/fault/README.md

 h2 {
   @media(max-width: 1024px) {
-    @include h2; // each silent class has a associative mixin to be used within @media }
+    @include h2; // each silent class has a associated mixin to be used within @media }
 }
 ```